acrolinx/java-https-tester/README.md

 trusting trust manager.
 If this succeeds, you'll find the certificate chain information in the log file, too.

+If still no connection can be established, this is often a good hint that you should install JCE.

 # Hints

-Some hints what you want to look for in your Java installation.
-We've seen several reasons for programs not being able to establish a connection.
+Some hints what you want to look for in such a debugging situation.
 Your mileage may vary.

 * The most thorough document for everything related to this topic is probably the